yezero/sandstorm/docs/administering/install-troubleshooting.md

 ## Does outbound email truly work?

 You can use the admin configuration panel to test outbound email.
 Make sure you successfully receive the test email!
-If not, then you should de-configure email within your Sandstorm server so that it doesn't try to use a broken email setup.
+If not, then you should de-configure email within your Thurly server so that it doesn't try to use a broken email setup.

 If you are having trouble disabling/reconfiguring outbound email, do the following: